ParkerICI/vite/README.md

 This package enables the analysis of single-cell data using graphs, both unsupervised graphs as well as scaffold maps.
 While the package is designed to work with clusters generated from the [scfeatures](https://github.com/ParkerICI/scfeatures), any kind of tabular input data can be used as input

-The documentation of each function can be accessed directly within R. The following snippet demonstrate typical usage
+The documentation of each function can be accessed directly within R. The following snippet demonstrate typical usage.
+Please refer to the full documentation for a complete breakdown of all the options

 ### Creating an unsupervised graph